Anhui Jianzhu University: History

 Anhui Jianzhu University was founded in 1958.

-In September 1958, in support Anhui province, 324 teachers and students of Suzhou Construction Engineering School and four teachers from Shenyang Planned Economy School came to Hefei.
-Jointly with 179 teachers and students in the Cadre training class of the Anhui Provincial Construction Department, The Anhui Construction Engineering School was formed in DongChenGang of Hefei city.
+In September 1958, in support of Anhui province, 324 teachers and students of Suzhou Construction Engineering School and four teachers from Shenyang Planned Economy School came to Hefei.
+Jointly with 179 teachers and students in the cadre training class of the Anhui Provincial Construction Department, the Anhui Construction Engineering School was formed in DongChenGang of Hefei city.

-In September 1960, The department of civil engineering of HeFei University of Technology was incorporated into the school, and the Anhui Institute of Architecture and Industry was founded.
+In September 1960, the department of civil engineering of Hefei University of Technology was incorporated into the school, and the Anhui Institute of Architecture and Industry was founded.

-In 1961, Anhui Institute of Architecture and Industry was revoked, Anhui Construction Engineering School was reserved.

-In August 1964, Anhui Construction Engineering School moved to LingDaTang of Hefei city.
-In 1971, The school moved to Jinzhai road.
+In 1961, Anhui Institute of Architecture and Industry was revoked, and Anhui Construction Engineering School was reserved.
+In August 1964, Anhui Construction Engineering School moved to Lingdatang, Hefei.
+In 1971, the school moved to Jinzhai Road.

-In March 1983, The construction branch of HeFei University of Technology was established.
+In March 1983, the construction branch of Hefei University of Technology was established.
 On 30 December 1986, Anhui Institute of Architecture and Industry was restored.

 In 2003, a new campus was built in the Hefei Economic & Technological Development Area (HETDA).
 In 2013, Anhui Institute of Architecture and Industry was renamed Anhui Jianzhu University.